raffomania/archive.observer/README.md

 [https://ask-historians-archive.netlify.app](https://ask-historians-archive.netlify.app)

 This is a reader for the /r/AskHistorians subreddit archive.
-It's ad-free, works on mobile, loads fast, and works without JS.
+It's ad-free, works on mobile, loads fast, and doesn't need JS.

+Features:

+- Full-text search
+- Collapse comments
+- No AutoMod comments
+- Only shows posts with actual answers

 # Development